kanpei-lang/gc/README.md

 <hr />

 ## Introduction
 This repo contains the garbage collector that is used by the reference Kanpei interpreter.
-It supports automatic management of heap-allocated primitives and user-defined classes.
+It supports automatic management for heap-allocated instances of both fundamental types and user-defined classes.

 Collection is performed using a combination of reference counting and tracing.
 Cyclic references are detected and freed by identifying isolated subgraphs within the known graph of managed objects.